-Damage claims include:
+Damage claims for wrongful death include:

-Loss of support - a family member proves that the deceased person provided them with support, and the amount of the support.
+Loss of support: a family member proves that the deceased person provided them with support, and the amount of the support.
 If a family member can prove the intent to provide additional future support, claim may extend to that support, such as the future college expenses of a minor child.
 Where a deceased person is married, a surviving spouse will normally receive compensation through the age that the deceased person would have been expected to retire.
 Parents and other relatives may be entitled to recover for lost support if they prove that they were actually supported by the deceased person.

-Loss of consortium - a surviving spouse may typically recover damages for the loss of companionship with their deceased spouse, and may also be able to recover damages for the loss of household services that would have been performed by the spouse.
+Loss of consortium: a surviving spouse may typically recover damages for the loss of companionship with their deceased spouse, and may also be able to recover damages for the loss of household services that would have been performed by the spouse.

-Loss of guidance and nurture - a surviving child may be entitled to recover compensation for the loss of the guidance and nurture that they would otherwise have received from their deceased parent.
+Loss of guidance and nurture: a surviving child may be entitled to recover compensation for the loss of the guidance and nurture that they would otherwise have received from their deceased parent.

-Economic damages - in addition to loss of support, a wrongful death action may seek compensation for loss of the deceased person's future earnings, and possibly also for work-related benefits such as health insurance coverage or pension benefits.
+Economic damages: in addition to loss of support, a wrongful death action may seek compensation for loss of the deceased person's future earnings, and possibly also for work-related benefits such as health insurance coverage or pension benefits.
 A real party in interest may make a claim for a lost future inheritance.
 In some states a wrongful death action may seek compensation for funeral and burial costs.
 In other jurisdictions recovery for those expenses would be sought through a survival action.
 The deceased person's medical bills may be recoverable through a wrongful death action, although sometimes they will be sought through a survival action.

-Punitive damages - Some states permit a wrongful death claim to incude a demand for punitive damages, an additional award meant to punish the defendant for wrong acts.
+Punitive damages: Some states permit a wrongful death claim to incude a demand for punitive damages, an additional award meant to punish the defendant for wrong acts.
 When allowed, punitive damages are typically permitted only upon proof of egregious conduct or gross negligence by the defendant.
 Most states do not provide for punitive damages awards in wrongful death cases.

 The calculation of damages resulting from a wrongful death claim can be complex.
 Often it is necessary to use financial experts who can estimate the deceased person's likely future earnings, and the value of any lost benefits, support or services that would have benefited the real parties in interest.